-Table 6 shows minimum wage elasticities for the shares below alternative family income cutoffs disaggregated by demographic groups using the preferred specification.
+To assess possible heterogeneity in the effect of the policy, Table 3 shows minimum wage elasticities for the shares below alternative family income cutoffs for various demographic groups defined using education, age, gender, race, presence of kids, and marital status.
 For all groups, I find sizable reductions in the proportions under 50, 75, 100 and 125 percent of the poverty threshold.
-The long run estimates of 32 elasticities range between -0.294 and -1.066, and 26 are statistically significant at at least the 10 percent level.
-As compared to our previous estimates for non-elderly individuals (-0.533), the poverty rate elasticities are quite similar for children (-0.546), those without a high school degree (-0.542), those with high school or lesser schooling (-0.566), all individuals including elderly (-0.514), all adults (-0.476), and individuals under thirty without a high school degree (-0.481).
-In contrast, they are are somewhat smaller in magnitude for single mothers (-0.301), and substantially larger in magnitude for black and Latino individuals (-1.066).
+The long run estimates of these 32 elasticities (8 groups with 4 cutoffs each) range between -0.225and -0.872, and 28 are statistically significant at least at the 10 percent level.
+As compared to our previous estimates for non-elderly individuals (-0.446), the poverty rate elasticities are quite similar for children (-0.499), those without a high school degree (-0.481), those with high school or lesser schooling (-0.474), all individuals including elderly (-0.436), all adults (-0.375), and individuals under thirty without a high school degree (-0.432).
+In contrast, they are are somewhat smaller in magnitude for single mothers (-0.327), and substantially larger in magnitude for black and Latino individuals (-0.872).
 The reductions in low-income shares extend somewhat further up the distribution for black and Latino individuals, children under 18, and those under 30 without a high school degree; for these groups, there are substantial and statistically significant reductions for up to 175 percent of the poverty threshold.
 The key conclusion from these findings is that when we focus on disadvantaged groups such as black or Latino individuals, or those with lesser education, the anti-poverty impact of minimum wages appears to be similar or somewhat greater; however, for another disadvantaged group (single mothers) the impact is somewhat smaller.

 Next, I compare my findings with what the existing research suggests about heterogeneous impact by age, single mother status, education, and race, as summarized in Appendix Table A.1.
-First, if we take the poverty rate elasticities for groups under 20 years of age in the literature, Morgan and Kickham (-0.39) and Addison and Blackburn (average of -0.39 across specifications for teens) also find a substantial effect.
-While my estimate for all children are somewhat larger in magnitude (-0.546), both existing work and results in this paper point toward a substantial poverty reducing impact of minimum wages among children.
+First, if we take the poverty rate elasticities for groups under 20 years of age in the literature, Morgan and Kickham (2001) and Addison and Blackburn (1999) also find a substantial effect of, respectively, -0.39 and -0.39 (averaged across specifications for teens).
+While my estimate for all children are somewhat larger in magnitude (-0.499), both existing work and results in this paper point toward a substantial poverty reducing impact of minimum wages among children.

-Second, for single mothers, I find elasticities for the proportion under the poverty line of -0.301, and under one-half poverty line of -0.294, which as noted above are somewhat smaller than the population overall; they are also imprecise and not statistically significant at conventional levels.
-The implied elasticities in Neumark (2016) for 21-44 year old single females with kids range between -0.14 and -0.30 depending on specification.
+Second, for single mothers, I find elasticities for the proportion under the poverty line of -0.327, and under one-half poverty line of -0.458, which as noted above are somewhat smaller than the population overall; they are also imprecise and not statistically significant at conventional levels.
+The implied elasticities in Neumark (2016) for 21-44 year old single women with kids range between -0.14 and -0.30 depending on specification.
 These estimates are broadly similar to what I find, though I note the imprecision in both sets of estimates.
 Sabia (2008) finds a range of elasticities between -0.28 and -0.17 for single mothers, depending on the mother's education level.
 Burkhauser and Sabia (2007) find poverty rate elasticities for single mothers between -0.21 and -0.07 depending on specification.
-DeFina (2008) finds poverty rate elasticities in female headed households with kids of -0.42 (-0.35 when restricting to mothers without a college education).
-Finally, Gundersen and Ziliak (2004) finds very small effects for female headed households (-0.02).
-If we take an average of the poverty rate elasticities for single mothers (or female heads of households) across these five studies, we get an average elasticity of -0.18, as compared to my estimate of -0.30.
+DeFina (2008) finds poverty rate elasticities in woman headed households with kids of -0.42 (-0.35 when restricting to mothers without a college education).
+Finally, Gundersen and Ziliak (2004) finds very small effects for woman headed households (-0.02).
+If we take an average of the poverty rate elasticities for single mothers (or woman heads of households) across these five studies, we get an average elasticity of -0.18, as compared to my estimate of -0.30.